zulip/zulip/docs/production/giphy-gif-integration.md

 1. Enter a name and a description for your app and click on **Create New App**.
 The hostname for your Zulip server is a fine name.

 1. You will receive a beta API key.

-Apply for a production API key by following the steps mentioned by GIPHY on the same page.
+1. Apply for a production API key by following the steps mentioned by GIPHY on the same page.
+Note that when submitting a screenshot to request a production API key, GIPHY expects the screenshot to show the full page (including URL).

 You can then configure your Zulip server to use GIPHY API as
 follows: